-Retail accounts for 44% of the uses in Barrington's downtown, which is one of the lowest shares observed.
+Retail accounts for 42% of the uses along Merchant Street, which is one of the lowest shares observed.
 The average was 57% for all downtowns and 60% for the least impacted downtowns.

-In the least impacted downtowns, Food & Beverage (FB) makes up a larger share of retail uses at 30%, while General Merchandise, Apparel, Furnishings & Other (GAFO) makes up a similar share at 38%.
+In the least impacted downtowns, Food & Beverage (FB) makes up a similar share of retail uses at 30%, while General Merchandise, Apparel, Furnishings & Other (GAFO) makes up a much larger share at 38%.
 On average as the share of each of these increased, the Pandemic Impact Score decreased.

 Conversely, as the share of Neighborhood Goods & Services (NGS) retailers increased so did the Pandemic Impact Score.
-In the least impacted downtowns, NGS retailers made up 30% of all retail.
+In the least impacted downtowns, NGS retailers made up 30% of all retail, which is a significantly smaller share than along Merchant Street.

-Additionally, as the vacancy rate increased, so did the Pandemic Impact Score, and Barrington has one of the highest vacancy rates obeserved.
+Additionally, as the vacancy rate increased, so did the Pandemic Impact Score.